VIS4ROB-lab/datasets-for-viewpoint-tolerant-semantic-segmentation/Readme.md

-# Dataset rosbags for Viewpoint-tolerant Semantic Segmentation
+# Datasets for Viewpoint-tolerant Semantic Segmentation

 ## Description

 This Readme.md will introduce the training and test datasets used in the paper "Viewpoint-tolerant Semamtic Segmentation in Aerial Logistics".
-Please follow this [link](https://drive.google.com/drive/folders/1nPrOjodKeOEPm9Dvwt7ekm2NHuoDxGBF?usp=sharing) to download the zipped dataset bags.
-All the datasets are given in the rosbags and collected from the custom-made OpenGL-based drone simulator.
+Please follow this [link](https://drive.google.com/drive/folders/1nPrOjodKeOEPm9Dvwt7ekm2NHuoDxGBF?usp=sharing) to download the zipped datasets.
+All the datasets are collected from the custom-made OpenGL-based drone simulator.

 Data is sampled over 5 models: **hospital**, **garden**, **warehouse**, **house garden** and **skyscrapres**.
 The technical details will be given in the `Dataset` part.
 Each model contains respectively training dataset, named `circle`, and test datasets, named `star`.
-Please refer the original paper for the detailed sampling approach.
+Please refer the [original paper](https://drive.google.com/file/d/1osWNN6gEZ7sYJxYSgf7CCihI548JsLN9/view?usp=sharing) for the detailed sampling approach.
 Data is sampled at different viewpoints above the model and at each viewpoint 4 different kinds of information are collected:
 + rgb image, in ros topic `/fireflyvrglasses_for_robots_ros/color_map`, `.png` format with resolution of `480x752`
 + semantic annotation, in ros topic `/firefly/vrglasses_for_robots_ros/semantic_map`, `.png` format with resolution of `480x752`
 + depth information, in ros topic `/firefly/vrglasses_for_robots_ros/depth_map `, `.exr` format with resolution of `480x752`